 Despite the challenges associated with implementing a social value approach in public sector procurement, there are solutions and practical ways to deliver it in your organisation without compromising on cost.

 Agree specific themes: Every organisation is different, so your social value themes should be specific and relatable to your organisation’s wider strategy.
-By being clear in what you are trying to achieve, and communicating effectively up and down the supply chain and weaving a specific criteria into contracts for tender, setting themes will support implementation and simplify reporting.
+By being clear in what you are trying to achieve, and communicating effectively up and down the supply chain as well as weaving a specific criteria into contracts for tenders, setting themes will support implementation and simplify reporting.
+After two years of using the Guide to using the Social Value Model, we have found that the MACs are flexible and will encompass any reasonable theme we have come across.

 Set achievable outcomes: Proportionality is key in implementing social value.
 For larger public sector contracts, suppliers should be expected to deliver far-reaching social benefits that go beyond economic value.
 However, if the tender is only small, organisations will need to balance commercial objectives with social ones, as adding too many requirements will drive the cost up and could adversely drive smaller suppliers out of the process.